 Raspberry Pi Backup with CrashPlan

 CrashPlan on Raspberry Pi is what I have already written about.
 Copying files or full image are a manual kind of work.
 But you definitely need the automatic backup for your Raspberry Pi.
 CrashPlan is one of the kind.
-CrashPlan can back up your files to both cloud and your PC or laptop and even on PC of your friend Backup to the cloud is a paid option...Read more »
+CrashPlan can back up your files to both cloud and your PC or laptop and even on PC of your friend Backup to the cloud is a paid option which includes different pricing plans....Read more »